 Still, during those times when almost everyone turned their backs on me, I was surprised to know that there are people who never gave up on me.
 I still have friends who, though very few, are sincerely willing to help me put my life back on track, defying distance and time-aparts.

 Once again I was reminded of the importance of family and how during these difficult times we can draw strength from each other.
-They, no matter how dysfunctional, constantly assure me I was and will never be alone in grief.
+They, no matter how dysfunctional or unconventional, constantly assure me I was and will never be alone in grief.

 Last night, a good few minutes to midnight, I was out in the streets with my cousins and nieces and nephews.
 While marveling at the fireworks shows sponsored by our rich neighbors, I felt a gnawing sadness because Mama and Inang were not here to celebrate the holidays with us anymore.
 I terribly miss them.
 Moments later my aunt and uncle went out to see the shows, too.
 I looked at them and saw the same strange sad smiles most of us were wearing that night.